locationbank/LocationPublicApi/README.md

 - PageSize: 'Format - int32.
 The number of Locations listed on each page of returned data (max value: )'
 - ContinuationToken: 'Format - string.
 Continue your request and get the next page of results by passing in the token from the previous result.'
 - statuses : 'Format - string.
 'Default is null - returns active locations.
 Ex: "active,closed"; "0,1"''
+- Bearer : 'Format -string.
+'Passed into header for Authorization''
 ```